m14r41/CyberSecurity-Interview/Interview-Level-2.md

 ### CORS Misconfiguration

 **1. Reflected Origins:** Domains get reflected in the response header.

-    a. **Impact High – Access-Control-Allow-Credentials = True**
+        - Impact High – Access-Control-Allow-Credentials = True
-    b. **Impact Low - Access-Control-Allow-Credentials = False**
+        - Impact Low - Access-Control-Allow-Credentials = False
-    c. **Exploitable** : Yes
+        - Exploitable : Yes

 **2. Modified Origins** : If no checks are in place CORS Policy can be bypassed.
 For example,
     adding a prefix or suffix to the **abc.com** domain would be something like **attackerabc.com** or **abc.com.attack.com**.

-       a. **Impact High – Access-Control-Allow-Credentials = True**
+       - Impact High – Access-Control-Allow-Credentials = True
-       b. **Impact Low - Access-Control-Allow-Credentials = False**
+       - Impact Low - Access-Control-Allow-Credentials = False
-       c. **Exploitable:** Yes
+       - Exploitable: Yes
 **3. Trusted subdomains with Insecure Protocol.** Set the Origin header to an existing subdomain
     and see if it accepts it.
 If it does, it means the domain trusts all its subdomains.
 This is not a good idea because if one of the subdomains has a Cross-Site Scripting (XSS) vulnerability, it will allow the attacker to inject a malicious JS payload and perform unauthorized actions.

-       a. **Impact High** : If domain accepts subdomains with an insecure protocol like http
+        - Impact High : If domain accepts subdomains with an insecure protocol like http
-       b. **Impact Low:** Otherwise, it will not be exploitable and would be only a poor CORS implementation.
+        - Impact Low: Otherwise, it will not be exploitable and would be only a poor CORS implementation.

 **4. Null Origin:** Set the Origin header to the null value — **Origin: null** , and see if the
     application sets **the Access-Control-Allow-Origin** header to null.
 If it does, it means that null origins are whitelisted.

-       a. **Impact High:** if the domain allows for authenticated requests with the **Access-** **Control-Allow-Credentials** header set to **true.**
+       - Impact High: if the domain allows for authenticated requests with the Access- Control-Allow-Credentials header set to true.

-       b. **Impact Low and not exploitable:** If the case is not above then low impact and not exploitable.
+       - Impact Low and not exploitable: If the case is not above then low impact and not exploitable.
 **5.** Unexplainable Case **: Wild Card (*) –** but its misconfiguration and not exploitable.

 ### Intruder attack Type:

 **1. Sniper:**
  - Work on single payload set.
  -  If 3 positions are selected then one by one position are set with payload to run.
 It work set payload in first position and rest two values will as it is.
 Now same goes of rest two positions.
 - It means sniper handles single position at time.

 **2. Battering RAM**
 - Work on single payload set.
 - Payload set at all position simultaneously.

 **3. Pitchfork**
 - Work on multiple set of payload.
 -  Work on the minimum number of payloads.
 -  If two payloads contain number like 6 and 4, then will generate 4 payloads only.
 -   To run this at all position one payload is needed.

 **4. Cluster Bomb**
 - Work on multiple set of payload.
 - All the permutation and combination of payloads generates.
 - Suppose if the payload set is 2 and position also two then works as shown in image.

-- billion laugh attack
-- SSRF and bypass
-- Deserialization Vulnerability,
-- xml attack,
-- SSL key Pinning bypass
-- login page - scenario (authentication bypass by SQL injection, host header injection, url redirection, username enumeration, rate limiting or brute force,
-- directory traversal,
-- LFI and RFI
-- How to connect proxy with mobile
-- By SSRF exploit LFI, RFI, or command injection
-- SQL injection and it's type

 **LFI vs RFI**
 LFI stand for local file inclusion, which means an attacker can access files on server through a